 Who loves Dr. Seuss?
 We do!
 The Lorax is one of our most favorite books.
 My son has grown up in the birthplace of Dr. Seuss, so we are particularly excited about Read Across America every March.
 Our tie dyed coffee filter art is inspired by The Lorax written by Dr. Seuss.
-This is one of the first books we purchased for our son before he was born!
+See how you easily you can combine simple science and art for easy to do STEAM!

 DR SEUSS THE LORAX ART

 Pair your favorite Dr. Seuss books with cool science activities this month and every month!
 Take a look at a few more in the video below and visit our complete collection of Dr Seuss science activities.

 READ ACROSS AMERICA WITH THE LORAX

 Pairing a book with an activity is always fun and can make the literacy experience even more meaningful to young children.
 My son isn’t a huge fan of art activities unless I can make it super fun and pretty quick.

 Plus, if I can add a little science too, that’s a bonus!
 Here we have a quick way to tie dye coffee filters for an art and science activity inspired by Dr. Seuss’ The Lorax.

 COFFEE FILTER ART